-The County Ambulance Service has long been the topic of discussion and for anyone paying attention, the service of providing pre-hospital care is a hot-topic throughout the Country.
-Questions and issues such as funding, sustainable delivery model (volunteer vs. paid on-call vs. career), responsibility of ownership (private vs. public) and growing staff shortage across the Country.
+The County Ambulance Service has long been the topic of discussion and for anyone paying attention the service of providing pre-hospital care is a hot-topic throughout the Country.
+Questions and issues such as funding, sustainable delivery model (volunteer vs. paid on-call vs. career), who is responsible responsibility of ownership (private vs. public) and growing staff shortage across the Country.
 Improvement - Improving our processes will be key for the Ambulance Service's survival and embracing change will be necessary for the sustainable delivery of services.
 Public Service - As mentioned earlier, the Ambulance Service has been the topic of many conversations over the last 10 years.
 Some feel that the County should not be running an ambulance service and should create a district; others feel we are filling a gap that was created in 1968 when Wisconsin first adopted an official plan for the delivery of pre-hospital care and the transport of the sick and injured.
-State Statute does not clearly identify who is responsible for ambulance services with the exception of State Statute 60.565 which reads 60.565 Ambulance service.
-The town board shall contract for or operate and maintain ambulance services, it may contract with one or more providers.
-The town board may determine and charge a reasonable fee for ambulance service provided under this section.
+State Statute does not clearly identify who is responsible for ambulance services with the exception of State Statute 60.565 which reads 60.565 ambulance service provided under this section.
 The town board may purchase equipment for medical and other emergency calls.
 The Statute allows the County to operate an ambulance service as stated in Statute 59.54(1) - 59.54 Public protection and safety.